CASA-Goes-Lab/PSU-MDESops/README.md

     $ poetry install

-(TODO: add to PyPi?)
+pycairo is used by `python-igraph` for plotting Graphs. `DESops` uses these methods for plotting as well.
+To use the `DESops.plot` submodule, install with pycairo as well:

+    $ poetry install -E pycairo

+Note that this may only work on Linux (Mac untested but should work there as well).

-When using Windows: (I think) pycairo needs to be built from the wheel.
+When using Windows, pycairo needs to be built from the wheel.
 Download one of the "cp38" versions located here: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pycairo

 Then install using `pip install <path_to>\pycairo‑1.19.1‑cp38‑cp38‑<win_version>.whl`

 ### Manual Installation:

 Download/clone the DESops repository.
 The following dependencies must also be installed:

-* `python-igraph` must be installed.
+* `python-igraph` (at least version `0.8.0`) must be installed.
 The installation process may be slightly more involved than simply using `pip`.
 Their [website](https://igraph.org/python/) has more information on how to install.
-* `cairo` is required by `igraph` to handle plotting & visualization.
+* `pycairo` is required by `igraph` to handle plotting & visualization.
 Only required if using `plot()` method.

-* `pydash`, `requests`, `dd`, `tqdm`
-(There may be a lot more than just this.
-Do we need a manual installation section, or just use poetry/pypi?)
+* `pydash` (version `4.7.6`), `requests` (version `2.24.0`), `dd` (version `0.5.5`), `tqdm` (version `4.46.1`), `colorama` (version `0.4.3`)

 #### Random Automata Generation

 Generating random automata using the `random_DFA` submodule requires the REGAL software package, with source code bundled in this repository.
 The following is only relevant for using the `random_DFA` submodule.
-(Might need some copyright notice here?
-I'm not sure) Some of the files in the library have been modified, so an external installation of the software won't work.
+(link to DESops/random_DFA/regal-1.08.0929/COPYING) Some of the files in the library have been modified, so an external installation of the software won't work.

-There are detailed instructions for compiling the source code in the file `random_DFA/regal-1.08.0929/regal_readme.txt` There are several required libraries, and a g++ compiler is needed to build the REGAL executables.
-The script `build.py` will also work for compiling REGAL after the preqrequisite libraries are installed (build.py doesn't install those, right?)
+There are detailed instructions for compiling the source code in the file `random_DFA/regal-1.08.0929/regal_readme.txt` There are several required libraries, and a c++ compiler is needed to build the REGAL executables.
+The script `build.py` (only for Linux systems with a g++ compiler) automates the build process after the preqrequisite libraries are installed.

 ## Automata Classes